PublioElio/School-42-printf/README.md

 </h2>

 ## About
 This project consists in duplicate the behavior of the C function `printf()`.
+It is not necessary to implement the buffer management of the original function.
 It must handle the following parameters:

 - `char` type variables.
 - `string` type variables.